eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 alternative locators for our elements.

 This is where XPaths step in.
-Sure enough, there are other locator strategies with SeleniumLibrary and Browser than XPaths and IDs (like CSS paths), but quite often using an XPath is the only way to find both a functional and unique identifier for an element.
+Sure enough, there are other locator strategies with SeleniumLibrary and Browser than XPaths and IDs (like CSS paths), but when using an XPath is the only way to find both a functional and unique identifier for an element.

 The trick to XPaths is to make a locator which is accurate enough to pinpoint